-In thinking about Kristallnacht, we should also consider the outpouring of violence against Jewish communities in Europe this summer and draw the right lessons for today.
+In thinking about Kristallnacht, we should also consider the outpouring of violence against Jewish communities in Europe in recent years and draw the right lessons for today.
 It is rightly said that the Holocaust began not with gas chambers but with words.
-The significance of Kristallnacht in the history of the Holocaust is the passage from anti-Jewish legislation and anti-Semitic rhetoric to violence against Jews.
+The significance of Kristallnacht in the history of the Holocaust is the passage from anti-Jewish legislation and antisemitic rhetoric to violence against Jews.
 And therein lies the lesson for today.

 To be clear, in today’s democratic Europe, there is no risk of a new Holocaust.
 Invoking such a possibility obscures rather than illuminates the serious situation of European Jewry.
 Comparisons to Kristallnacht, however, are apt.

-This summer we saw in France, Germany and elsewhere in Europe, anti-Semitic rhetoric followed by assaults on Jews and attacks on synagogues, Jewish-owned shops and other Jewish institutions.
+In the summer of 2014, for example, we saw in France, Germany and elsewhere in Europe, antisemitic rhetoric followed by assaults on Jews and attacks on synagogues, Jewish-owned shops and other Jewish institutions.
 The differences with Kristallnacht are stark and significant, but the similarities cannot be ignored.
-Not on this anniversary - not at a time of great insecurity among Jewish communities in Europe.
+Not at a time of great insecurity among Jewish communities in Europe.

-Two synagogues were attacked during anti-Israel demonstrations this summer in Paris.
-In one case, two hundred Jews were trapped inside, while a mob, armed with bats, tried to invade the synagogue.
+That same summer, two synagogues were attacked during anti-Israel demonstrations in Paris.
+In one case, 200 Jews were trapped inside, while a mob, armed with bats, tried to invade the synagogue.
 Roger Cukierman, the head of the French Jewish community, made the connection explicit: “We’ve never seen anything like that.
 It resembled Kristallnacht in 1938 in Germany.”

 And in Germany, where people chanted “Jews to the gas” at anti-Israel rallies and where Molotov cocktails were thrown at synagogues, Dieter Graumann, the president of the Central Council of Jews of Germany said, “These are the worst times since the Nazi era.”

-The British Jewish community’s security agency, CST, said that July 2014 had the highest number of reported anti-Semitic incidents in any one month since it began keeping records three decades ago.
-Highly esteemed and hardly alarmist former Chief Rabbi Jonathan Sacks wrote at Yom Kippur that the Jewish community suffers “a degree of apprehension I have not known in my lifetime.
-Anti-Semitism has returned to Europe within living memory of the Holocaust.”
+The British Jewish community’s security agency, CST, said that July 2014 had the highest number of reported antisemitic incidents in any one month since it began keeping records three decades ago, and we've seen those incidents continue.
+Highly esteemed and hardly alarmist former Chief Rabbi Jonathan Sacks that the Jewish community suffers “a degree of apprehension I have not known in my lifetime.
+Antisemitism has returned to Europe within living memory of the Holocaust.”

-During Operation Protective Edge this summer, and during Operation Cast Lead in 2009, the Anti-Defamation League reported on anti-Semitic incidents and rhetoric around the world, related to the Israel-Hamas wars.
-We saw incitement to violence, demonization of Jews and Israel, blood libels and other anti-Semitic vitriol.
+During Operation Protective Edge in 2014 and Operation Cast Lead in 2009, the Anti-Defamation League reported on antisemitic incidents and rhetoric around the world, related to the Israel-Hamas wars.
+We saw incitement to violence, demonization of Jews and Israel, blood libels and other antisemitic vitriol.
 Too often these words led to assaults and vandalism.

 And those attacks have caused vast numbers of European Jews to no longer feel free to live openly as Jews.
 The European Union’s human rights agency surveyed eight major Jewish communities in Europe in 2012 and found widespread insecurity.
-One in five Jews had been the victim of an anti-Semitic insult, harassment or assault, and one in three worried about being physically attacked over the next 12 months.
-Two out of five Jews always or frequently avoided wearing a kippah (headcovering) or Star of David in public.
+One in five Jews had been the victim of an antisemitic insult, harassment or assault, and one in three worried about being physically attacked over the next 12 months.
+Two out of five Jews always or frequently avoided wearing aor Star of David in public.